John Dooly: Colonial wranglings

-Against the Indians
+Against the Native Americans

 Sixty of his neighbors under Jacob Colson headed for South Carolina to help in putting down a counter revolution by the king's supporters.
-In response to Cherokee Indian raids of that summer of 1776, Dooly and his company, as part of an expedition under Maj.
+In response to Cherokee raids of that summer of 1776, Dooly and his company, as part of an expedition under Maj.
 Samuel Jack, destroyed two villages.
-Virginia and both of the Carolinas contributed thousands more men in simultaneous campaigns that wrecked that Indian nation.
+Virginia and both of the Carolinas contributed thousands more men in simultaneous campaigns that wrecked Cherokee.
 Jack's force, however, demonstrated that even Georgia, with its comparatively small population, could provide something toward a united Whig effort of the southern frontier.(n26) The majority of southern frontiersmen now supported the rebellion, as Scotsman Baika Harvey, a new arrival in Georgia, wrote to his Godfather in 1775.